Quit The Rat Race!

 Napoleon Hill states, "The greatest reward success brings is self-satisfaction.
 True success is marked by the satisfaction of knowing you have done a job and done it well - that you have achieved the goal you set for yourself."

 So many people try and say that money drives them.
-In reality what drives us is what the money can do for us.
-I talk to people everyday that tell me that they are serious about creating a multiple six figure income from home.
+In reality, what drives us is what money can do for us.
+I talk to people every day that tell me that they are serious about creating multiple six-figure incomes from home.

 I go through the qualifying questions to weed out the people that want from the people that do.
 When I ask someone how much they want to make in the next 12 months a lot of them say $100K.
 This used to be enough of a reason for me to put them on the business overview call.
 Then I would call them back to get them started and they would tell me that they see the opportunity but they just don't have the $2500 to get started.

 It only took me a week or two to realize what I was doing wrong.
-In my years in business, I had always been trained to find out some one's why because that is what is going to motivate them.
-People, more often then not take action on emotion not logic.
+In my years in business, I had always been trained to find out someone's why because that is what is going to motivate them.
+People, more often than not, take action on emotion, not logic.
 Who wouldn't want to make $100K in the first 6-12 months of business?
 That is not the real qualifying question.
 The qualifying question is, why do you want that $100K?

 The businessman that tells me he wants $200K to quit his job, that is not good enough.
 I will tell him to call me back when he really has a burning desire.
 On the other hand, the single mom that wants to make $80K a year so that she can send her son to private school and quit her job to be home with him, that is a why.